 Do I think the world at large has a greater understanding of what nursing is and what nurses do?
 The answer is a resounding “yes!”
 And we can build on that increased understanding of our value and role as nurses to increase the political power of nurses and the nursing profession.
 My prediction is it will never be the same as it was for anyone with a career in nursing before the pandemic – and that is a good thing.

-- Demand for Specialization
+Demand for Nursing Specialization

 The American Nurses Association reveals the high demand for specialization now more than ever before.
 First, there is a great push toward community-based care which has created new types of roles for nurses serving children and families.
 There is also a tremendous need for nursing specialties, such as geriatrics, informatics, and care coordinators.
 Keep in mind, the specialized skills required in healthcare organizations are constantly evolving.